joshuaar/akka_example/README.md

 This example uses Akka and Scala to send messages between two actors.
 The Sender actor recieves a START message, which prompts it to choose a random message and send it to the Receiver.
-Receiver then prints the message to the screen and sends a START message back to the sender this repeats the process until you stop the process
+Receiver then prints the message to the screen and sends a START message back to the sender, repeating the process.